PE days: Autumn 1 Wednesdays and Thursdays

 Reading:

 It is expected that your child has their reading book with them for daily reading sessions.
-Books can be changed when your child has completed the book and this has been acknowledge in their reading diary, from someone at home.
+We have now introduced chapter champions, so children are expected to read 3 times during the week to gain stamps, which go towards collecting tokens for their house.
+The house every half term with the most tokens from reading will receive a prize.
+Books can be changed when your child has completed the book (there is usually time on a Monday) and this has been acknowledge in their reading diary, from someone at home.
 We encourage your child to be independent in changing and choosing books from the class or school library, however, your child will not change reading stages unless an adult within school has made this decision.
 Throughout the school week, children will read in guided sessions and may be heard individually too.

 Homework: